tkdkel/tkdkel/README.md

 - ⭐ I’m currently learning how to use Ninja alongside SentinelOne

-- 🔥 I just graduated with a Bachelor's in Computer Networking & Cybersecurity with a minor in Digital Forensics
+- 🔥 I just graduated with a Bachelor's in Computer Networking & Cybersecurity and a minor in Digital Forensics

 - 💗 I enjoy video games, horror movies, music, and anime